EarthBoundMic/42_projects/libft/README.md

 # Standard Library Recreation

-Recreated select functions plus some custom functions to use as perosnal library.
+Recreated select functions plus some custom functions to use as personal library.

 ## Details